emre2345/Agartha-back/modules/web/site/src/main/kotlin/agartha/site/readme.md

 # WebServer

-This directory contains code for Spark WebServer, controllers it implmenents and objects which are read from requests or written to response
+This directory contains code for Spark WebServer, controllers it implements and objects which are read from requests or written to response